 Swiss firm Zurich airport to develop Jewar airport, outbids DIAL, Adani

-The first phase of the airport would be spread over 1,334 hectare and cost Rs 4,588 crore as it is expected to be completed by 2023, the officials said.
+The first phase of the airport would be spread over 1,334 hectare and completed by 2023 at a cost Rs 4,588 crore, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)